ruthbrenk/DockBind/README.md

 conda env create -f environment.yml
 ```

-## Data availability
+## Download DockBind
-DockBing data can be downloaded from: [10.5281/zenodo.15768136](https://doi.org/10.5281/zenodo.15768136)
+DockBind data can be downloaded from: [10.5281/zenodo.15768136](https://doi.org/10.5281/zenodo.15768136)

-- DockBind v1 protein-ligand complexes
+- **DockBind v1 protein-ligand complexes**: protein-ligand complexes included in the DockBind dataset, and the csv file annotated with binding affinity data (DockBind\_complexes\_affinity.tar.gz)
+- **DockBind raw files**: all the generated poses with molecular docking, pdb files, reference ligands, and the selected PDB structures released after 2020 (DockBind\_raw\_data.tar.gz)
-- Docking validation poses
+- **Docking validation poses**: docking poses and datasets used to validate the DockBind workflow (docking\_validation\_data.tar.gz)
-- A complementary approach for template-ligand pairs selection based on a ML approach: ML\_for\_template\_prediction\_data.tar.gz
+- **A complementary approach for template-ligand pairs selection based on a ML approach**: datasets used to test the machine learning classifiers for template-ligand pair selection (ML\_for\_template\_prediction\_data.tar.gz)